Why I Like The Choose Glutamine & Ultimate Guide 2023

 Ketones and a Fasting-mimicking diet are significant things that fight cancer cells while shrinking tumors combined with high-vitamin C and Curcumin.

-“Autophagy” activation is a detrimental role for Cancer cells, stimulated by Intermittent Fasting, Time Restriction Eating, or certain kind of supplements such as Curcumin and Berberine.
+“Autophagy” activation is detrimental to Cancer cells, stimulated by Intermittent Fasting, Time Restriction Eating, or certain supplements such as Curcumin and Berberine.

-For those who want to optimize mTOR-and Autophagy balance, Time Restriction Eating or Dry Fasting is a better strategy.
+Time Restriction Eating or Dry Fasting is a better strategy for those who want to optimize mTOR and Autophagy balance.
 We are talking about “balance,” not “overactive “Autophagy,” which is detrimental to our immune system too.

 Glutamine is a good and healthy alternative for triggering “mTOR” activation in the right way that supports white blood cells and inflammation as well as protects muscle from Catabolism.
 Isn’t it?